Lieutenant Commander

 32

-He was appointed to the Submarine Flotilla Leader HMS MACKAY for Submarines on 16 September 1933 and was promoted to Lieutenant on 16th December 1933.
-In January 1935 he was serving in HMS L18 as Third Hand (Second Submarine Flotilla) to which he had been appointed on 15 April 1934.
-On 3 May 1935 he was serving in Submarine L69 as Third Hand and, on 9 January 1936, he joined HMS PIGMY for Reserve Group Submarines at Portsmouth.
+He was appointed to the Submarine Flotilla Leader HMS MACKAY for submarines on 16 September 1933 and was promoted to Lieutenant on 16 December 1933.
+In January 1935 he was serving in HMS L18 as Third Hand, to which he had been appointed on 15 April 1934.
+On 3 May 1935 he was serving in HMS L69 as Third Hand and, on 9 January 1936, he joined HMS PIGMY for Reserve Group Submarines at Portsmouth.
 On 8 September 1936 he joined HMS L26 as the First Lieutenant.
-On 2 March 1937 he was appointed to the Submarine Depot Ship HMS MEDWAY (Fourth Submarine Flotilla) at Hong Kong and, in September 1937 he joined HMS PERSEUS as the First Lieutenant.
+On 2 March 1937 he was appointed to the Submarine Depot Ship HMS MEDWAY at Hong Kong and, in September 1937 he joined HMS PERSEUS as the First Lieutenant.

 The submarine was declared officially lost on 10 March 1943 on failing to return to harbour.

-He is commemorated on the Portsmouth Naval war Memorial on Panel No 72 Column No 3.
+He is commemorated on the Portsmouth Naval Memorial on Panel 72 Column 3.

 VISITOR COMMENTS